Dypius Launches 3 New And Exciting Mini-Games With Direct Rewards On Base

+(MENAFN- GlobeNewsWire - Nasdaq) Stone Crack, Kitty Dash, and CAWS Adventure enrich Dypius' rapidly growing gaming ecosystem, whose crown jewel is the immersive MMORPG World of Dypians.

-(MENAFN- Zex PR Wire) Tortola, BVI, 30th September 2024, ZEX PR WIRE , Dypius delighted the gaming community by introducing three captivating new mini-games: Stone Crack, Kitty Dash, and CAWS Adventure.
+Road Town, Tortola, BVI, Sept.
+30, 2024 (GLOBE NEWSWIRE) -- Dypius delighted the gaming community by introducing three captivating new mini-games: Stone Crack, Kitty Dash, and CAWS Adventure.
 The games spur from the successful use of Base's secure Layer-2 technology and promise smooth, low-cost, decentralized gameplay.

 Players can already dive into the new Dypius game and compete in dedicated leaderboards and in-game rewards distributed directly on Base.
 Boasting cutting-edge graphics and engaging gameplay, these games deliver an accessible and rewarding gaming experience for all kinds of players.